NITCbase/nitcbase.github.io/docs/User Interface Commands/ddl.md

 - Since relation names and attribute names are attributes themselves in the catalog structures, the table name and attribute names in the queries must only have a maximum of 15 characters.
 - If the length is greater than 16, **only the first 15 characters will be taken.**
 - All attribute names of the relation must be unique.
-- A relation cannot be named as `temp`, since it is used for internal operations.

 :::